 The Project Based Voucher Program is a federal rental assistance program for very low and extremely low-income renters.
-Property Owners are provided with a rental subsidy that remains with the unit.
+Property Owners are provided with a rental subsidy that remains with the unit (PBVs cannot be used on units where another rent subsidy (such as KEYS) is used).